Helsingborg BBK

 Helsingborg Basketbollklubb is a basketball club based in Helsingborg, Sweden.
 The association is a continuation of Helsingborgs Basket, which went bankrupt in 2009.
-During the 2023–24 season, the men's team play in Superettan and the women's team play in division 2.
+During the 2023–24 season, the men's team play in Superettan and the women's team play in Division 2.
 The men's team also compete in the Swedish Cup.

 History

 Pre HBBK era

 The current association was established on 12 May 2009.
 Its predecessor, Helsingborgs Basket, formed in 1978 as a merger between IFK Helsingborg basketball section, which started in 1956, and BK Panthers, before eventually breaking away from IFK in the early 1970s.
-IFK Helsingborg won its first and so far only championship title in 1969.
+IFK Helsingborg won its first and only championship title in 1969.
 Besides this, IFK Helsingborg also won five cup titles, including the last time the Cup was held in 1978.
 In 1986, Helsingborgs Basket were relegated from the top division, and a few years later in 1992, found themselves in Division 2.
 The club returned to the Swedish Basketball League (the highest tier of Swedish basketball) in 2003.
 In 2006 and 2008 the club played under the name Öresundskraft Basketball.

 On April 9, 2009, the club withdrew from the Swedish basketball league for the 2009/2010 season, due to a lack of sponsors.
 The economic situation eventually became too difficult and as Helsingborg did not want to endorse a new loan, the club filed for bankruptcy on May 11, 2009.
 The day after Helsingborgs Baskets bankruptcy there was a meeting where it was decided that a new organization would be created under the name, Helsingborg Basketball Club (HBBK).
 Due to HBBK being a new club, both the men's and women's teams were forced to qualify for Division 2 for the season 2009/2010.
 Both went through from their qualifier and both advanced to Basketettan for the 2010/2011 season.

 Superettan

 2018–2020

-The first season in Superettan was a very memorable one as they ended up in fourth place with a 12–12 record.
+Their first season in Superettan ended in fourth place with a 12–12 record.

 The men's last game during their first stint in Superettan ended up, as most other games that season, in a loss.
-Due to the COVID-19 pandemic the season was ended early and not all the games were played.
+Due to the COVID-19 pandemic, the season was ended early and not all the games were played.
 This meant that they finished the season in last place with a 3–22 record.
 Due to the pandemic and the season ending early SBBF were forced to make the decision on which tier they were to play in during their next season.
 This decision ended up being that they were to be relegated.